vivax3794/natrix/docs/src/getting-started.md

 * [Rust/Cargo](https://www.rust-lang.org/)
 * [wasm-bindgen](https://crates.io/crates/wasm-bindgen-cli)
 * [wasm-opt](https://github.com/WebAssembly/binaryen), Usually installed via `binaryen` for your platform.
-    - Alternativly you can use the `bundle-wasm-opt` feature flag to use to bundle the wasm-opt binary in the CLI.
+    - Alternatively you can use the `bundle-wasm-opt` feature flag to use to bundle the wasm-opt binary in the CLI.
 Be warned that this causes the installation to be much slower, and also results in much larger wasm files due to outdated wasm-opt version on crates.io.

 Install the natrix cli with the following command:
 ```bash